rvnminers-A-and-N/meowpowminer/README.md

 A typical use of meowpowminer with a local stratum solo-mining proxy might look like:
     meowpowminer.exe -U -P stratum+tcp://ESDwJs2FX5zYoVnLQ7YuLZhmnsAcpKqMiq.worker@127.0.0.1:3333

-A typical use of meowpowminer to solo mine direct to evrmored/evrmore-qt might look like:
+A typical use of meowpowminer to solo mine direct to meowcoind/meowcoin-qt might look like:
-    meowpowminer.exe -U -P http://mynodeusername:mynodepassword@127.0.0.1:9766 (specify miningaddress="youraddress" in evrmore.conf)
+    meowpowminer.exe -U -P http://mynodeusername:mynodepassword@127.0.0.1:9766 (specify miningaddress="youraddress" in meowcoin.conf)

 ====

 Remember that you need to have CUDA installed on your system in order for meowpowminer to work.
 Get it from nVidia.

-Also, if you are solo mining direct to evrmored or evrmore-qt, before launching meowpowminer, make sure that:
+Also, if you are solo mining direct to meowcoind or meowcoin-qt, before launching meowpowminer, make sure that:
     * the node is fully syncd
     * the node is listening on the RPC port (9766 for mainnet)
-    * the node has miningaddress="youraddress" set in the evrmore.conf file
+    * the node has miningaddress="youraddress" set in the meowcoin.conf file
-    * the node has rpcuser and rpcpassword set in the evrmore.conf file.
+    * the node has rpcuser and rpcpassword set in the meowcoin.conf file.

 ===============

 > meowpowpow miner with OpenCL, CUDA and stratum support

-**meowpowminer** is an Progpowprime GPU mining worker: with meowpowminer you can mine Evrmore, which relies on an Progpowprime-based Proof of Work thus including Ethereum Progpowprime and others.
+**meowpowminer** is an Progpowprime GPU mining worker: with meowpowminer you can mine Meowcoin, which relies on an Progpowprime-based Proof of Work thus including Ethereum Progpowprime and others.
 This is the actively maintained version of meowpowminer.
 It originates from the [ethminer](https://github.com/ethereum-mining/ethminer) project.
 Check the original [Progpowprime](https://github.com/ifdefelse/progpowprime) implementation and [EIP-1057](https://eips.ethereum.org/EIPS/eip-1057) for specification.

 ## Features

-* First commercial Progpowprime Evrmore miner software for miners.
+* First commercial Progpowprime Meowcoin miner software for miners.
 * OpenCL mining
 * Nvidia CUDA mining
 * realistic benchmarking against arbitrary epoch/DAG/blocknumber